pagliaresbcc/Hostel/README.md

 ## Execution steps

   To run both frontend and backend you need to execute the following steps:

+### Set Environment Variables
+    You need to add the path of the files you downloaded: java, mysql and node

 ### Backend directory
-    You just need to open and configure the backend directory on your IDE (open as maven project, download dependencies, etc) and run the application.
+    You need to open your IDE (in my case eclipse) and import maven project: select folder "backend" in repository.
+    After, in Hostel\backend\src\main\resources\application you set informations about your user mysql admin

+    spring.datasource.username=`username`
+    spring.datasource.password=`password`

+    Finally, run as Java Application the class HostelSpringBootApplication

 ### Frontend directory
+    You need to open your IDE (in my case Visual Studio Code) and open folder: select folder "frontend" in repository.
-    You need to execute `npm install` in order to install all of dependencies and then execute `npm start`.
+    After, open powershell terminal and excute `npm install` in order to install all of dependencies and then execute `npm start`.

+### Run Tests
+    You just need to right click on the class / package and run as JUnit Test

  ## Some frontend screens